 Under Data shared with me, only the Disable and View metadata options are available for a layer.

 Use custom data

-You can use custom data in workflows that support the layer's data type (points or polygons), by selecting the variables in the Data Browser.
-The My data tab lists the custom data you added and setup previously.
-Custom data other users have shared with you are available under Data shared with me.
+You can use custom data in workflows that support the layer's data type (points or polygons), by selecting the variables in the data browser.
+The My data tab lists the custom data you added and set up previously.
+Custom data other users have shared with you is available under Data shared with me.

-- Both points and polygon based custom data variables can be used in Suitability Analysis, Comparison Reports, and Build Reports.
+- Both point and polygon based custom data variables can be used in Suitability Analysis, Comparison Reports, and Build Reports.

-- Only polygon/geography based custom data variables can be used in Color Coded Maps and Smart Map Search.
+- Only polygon and geography based custom data variables can be used in Color-Coded Maps and Smart Map Search.

 You can set preferences for ArcGIS Community Analyst in the application preferences.
 For the Custom Data Setup workflow, you can turn the workflow intro page on or off and decide whether to show warning messages when custom data is accessed from multiple sources.
 Administrators can set preferences for the entire organization.